TheHextech/TheHextech/README.md

 ## About me:

 - 📒 I'm studying Machine Learning;
-- 💼 I'm currently a Junior Business Intelligence Specialist for <a href="https://www.miodottore.it" target="_blank"> MioDottore</a> (Italian Department of DocPlanner group);
+- 💼 I'm currently working as a Junior Business Intelligence Specialist for <a href="https://www.miodottore.it" target="_blank"> MioDottore</a> (Italian Department of DocPlanner group);
 - 🤝🏻 I'd like to realize collaborations for Data Science, Python scripts and open-source projects;
 - 🥅 2022 Goals:
   - Complete Data Science course on <a href="https://www.start2impact.it/percorsi/data-science/" target="_blank" rel="noopener noreferrer">start2impact</a>;